EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Method

 \subsection{Preliminaries: SAM}

 The SAM model consists of three components: image encoder, prompt encoder, and mask decoder.
 In particular, the image encoder takes up the most computational cost and parameters.
-It follows the backbone design of ViTDet~\cite{vitdet}, which essentially is a hierarchical vision transformer.
+It follows the backbone design of ViTDet~\citep{vitdet}, which essentially is a hierarchical vision transformer.
 The input and output sizes of the image encoder are kept fixed at $(3,1024,1024)$ and $(256,64,64)$.

 SAM can handle four types of prompts, including point, box, mask, and text.
-Points and boxes are considered as the sparse prompts, which are encoded with random positional embeddings~\cite{pos_emb} summed with a type indicator token.
-Masks and free-form texts are embedded with a tiny CNN and the text encoder of CLIP~\cite{clip}, respectively.
+Points and boxes are considered as the sparse prompts, which are encoded with random positional embeddings~\citep{pos_emb} summed with a type indicator token.
+Masks and free-form texts are embedded with a tiny CNN and the text encoder of CLIP~\citep{clip}, respectively.
 In this paper, we focus on the point and box prompts.
+Note that, when no prompt is given to SAM, SAM can operate in the segment everything mode, where it generates a grid of positive points and regards each point as a prompt.

 The mask decoder takes as input the image feature, embedded point and/or box prompts, mask prediction tokens, and an IoU prediction token.
 All the inputs will be mixed and encoded with a lightweight two-way transformer.
 As a result, each mask token is transformed into a dynamic linear classifier, which can compute the foreground probability of each spatial location of the image feature.
 The IoU token yields the mask confidence score for each mask.